dannash100/Kubernetes/README.md

 ### service object & replication controller

+- rarely will you actually create pods directly, instead you create other resources such as RC's or deployments which create and manage the actual pods.
 - service object solves problem of ever-changing IPs of pods as they are created and disappear.
 It also exposes multiple pods at a single consistent IP and port pair
 - each pod has its own IP address but it is internal to the cluster and not accessible, it can be exposed through the service object.

 **LoadBalancer-type service**: an external load balancer that you can use to connect to a pod through its public IP.

 **replicationcontroller**: makes sure there is always one instance of your pod running.
 Used to replicate pods and keep them running. can define how many replicas is required.
 If a pod was to break or be removed, the controller will make a new one to replace it.

+### commands

 - ```expose rc image_name --type=LoadBalencer --name image_name-http```: rc = replicationcontroller. creates service object
 - ```get services```: list service objects